-PURPOSE: To provide discretion in all cases except
+PURPOSE:

-fair housing cases that are dual-filed under state law and the federal Fair Housing Act, for the Executive Director of the Hawaii Civil Rights Commission (HCRC) to either issue a final demand or dismiss the complaint and issue a notice of right to sue after conciliation.
-In fair housing cases that are dual-filed under state law and the federal Fair Housing Act, the Executive discretion, but shall issue a final demand after conciliation.
-As such, there is in effect no change to current law in fair housing cases.
+To provide discretion in all cases, except fair housing cases that are dual-filed under state fair housing law, chapter 515, Hawaii Revised Statutes (HRS), and the federal Fair Housing Act, for the Executive Director of the Hawaii Civil Rights Commission (HCRC) to either issue a final conciliation demand or dismiss the complaint and issue a notice of right to sue after the Executive Director has been unable to secure an acceptable conciliation agreement.
+In fair housing cases that are dual-filed under state fair housing law, chapter 515, HRS, and the federal Fair Housing Act, the Executive Director will not be provided such discretion, but shall issue a final conciliation demand.
+As such, there is no change to the current law in fair housing cases.